From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Steering as a Causal Independence Test

 \subsection{Disjointness}

-Steering with one concept and evaluating across many others can provide causal evidence as to how disentangled two concepts are.
-Now, inspired by \citet{zuheng2024automateddiscoverypairwiseinteractions}, we ask whether these concept representations are \textbf{disjoint}---i.e., whether they affect non-overlapping subspaces.
-This is non-equivalent to independence:\footnote{See Figure~\ref{fig:cd} (App.~\ref{app:metrics}) for an illustration and further discussion of the difference between independence and disjointness.} even if two features correspond to non-overlapping subspaces (i.e, are disjoint), they could still produce non-zero effects on unrelated concepts.
+Steering with one concept and evaluating across many others can provide causal evidence as to how disentangled two concept mechanisms are.
+Now, inspired by \citet{zuheng2024automateddiscoverypairwiseinteractions}, we ask whether these concept representations are \textbf{disjoint}---i.e., whether they affect non-overlapping subspaces, and have no non-linear interaction terms.
+This is not equivalent to independence nor selectivity:\footnote{See Figure~\ref{fig:cd} (App.~\ref{app:metrics}) for an illustration and discussion of the difference between independence and disjointness.} even if two features have no interaction terms, each could still produce non-zero effects on multiple concepts.

-\paragraph{Metrics.} Disjointness implies that we can predict the effect of pairs of steering operations on $z_i$ from individual steering operations, even if individual steering operations affect multiple concepts.
-Studying disjointness is important because its presence gives us predictive power over model behavior, even in unseen or potentially out-of-distribution scenarios.
+Disjointness implies that we can predict the effect of pairs of steering operations on $z_i$ from individual steering operations, even if individual steering operations affect multiple concepts.
+Studying disjointness is important because its presence gives us predictive power over model behavior, even on unseen or out-of-distribution data.
 See Figure~\ref{fig:cd} for illustrations and a direct contrast of independence and disjointness.
 Formally, disjointness is achieved when:

-That is, the effect on $p(z_i)$ of steering both $\mathbf{\hat{f}}_i$ and $\mathbf{\hat{f}}_j$ should be equivalent to the sum of steering only $\mathbf{\hat{f}}_i$ and $\mathbf{\hat{f}}_j$ in isolation.
-In practice, we show \textsc{LogOdds} rather than probabilities; this unbounded metric is more likely to be additive at especially high and low probabilities due to greater numeric precision.
+That is, the change in $\log p(z_i)$ when steering both $\mathbf{\hat{f}}_i$ and $\mathbf{\hat{f}}_j$ in one forward pass should be equivalent to the sum of the changes when steering $\mathbf{\hat{f}}_i$ and $\mathbf{\hat{f}}_j$ in separate forward passes.
+As in the previous experiment, we again use $\Delta$\textsc{LogOdds} rather than probabilities, as they are more likely to be additive at especially high and low probabilities.

+We try steering coefficients $\alpha\in$ \{0.1, 0.5, 1.0, 2.0, 5.0\}.
+To compute predicted $\Delta$\textsc{LogOdds}, we steer $\mathbf{\hat{f}}_i$ and $\mathbf{\hat{f}}_j$ in separate forward passes and sum their effects on the \textsc{LogOdds} of concept $z_i$.
+To compute actual $\Delta$\textsc{LogOdds}, we steer both features in the same forward pass and measure the effect on $z_i$.
+If the prediction is equal to the actual change, we say that $\mathbf{\hat{f}}_i$ and $\mathbf{\hat{f}}_j$ are disjoint.

-\paragraph{Hypothesis.} Under low correlations, we expect that concepts will be disjoint, such that the effect of steering the top features for $z_i$ and $z_j$ on $\Delta$\textsc{LogOdds}$(z_i)$ will be additive, regardless of their (non-)independence.
-Under higher correlations, we expect less disjoint representations and more non-linearly predictable interaction terms between pairs of steering operations.
+\paragraph{Hypothesis.} Under low correlations, we expect that features will be disjoint, such that the effect of steering the top features for $z_i$ and $z_j$ on $\Delta$\textsc{LogOdds}$(z_i)$ will be additive, regardless of the concepts' (non-)independence.
+Under higher correlations between concepts in the data, we expect less disjoint concept representations.